FCA boosts financial and cyber crime training, new figures reveal

 The additional training courses included Cyber Security training with a Counter Threat Unit; Software and Cyber Security development programmes, and additional courses titled ‘The Cyber Security Degree: the Next Step in Cyber’, and ‘The First Byte’.

-It is unclear how many of the total attendees for the locally organised training courses had attended multiple sessions, or what the programmes specifically involved.
+It is unclear how many of the total attendees for the locally organized training courses had attended multiple sessions, or what the programmes specifically involved.

 Wayne Johnson, CEO and co-founder, Encompass Corporation, comments:

-Investing in the latest cyber skills training is essential, especially for an organisation tasked with investigating financial crime, money laundering and upholding regulatory standards.
+Investing in the latest cyber skills training is essential, especially for an organization tasked with investigating financial crime, money laundering and upholding regulatory standards.

 With a surge in newly launched FinTechs, alongside expanding traditional banks, the FCA has a complex remit that requires the highest technical skills in order to investigate and enforce.

-This data also shows the huge investment regulatory authorities are putting in place to hold organisations to account.
+This data also shows the huge investment regulatory authorities are putting in place to hold organizations to account.